sunil12399/sunil12399/README.md

 <br>
 <p>

+  Highly motivated and passionate Data Scientist with 2 years of extensive experience across diverse sectors including market research, digital analysis, and manufacturing.
+Demonstrated expertise in Statistical Analyses, Predictive Modeling, Data Visualization, and end-to-end ML projects.

-  Highly motivated and results-driven Data Scientist with a Master's degree in Big Data Analytics and Data Science and a Bachelor's degree in Information Technology.
-Possesses hands-on experience in data analysis, modeling, and data visualization, gained through two data scientist internships.
+  A proactive problem-solver who thrives on delivering high-quality results and tackling challenging complex problems  with a Master's degree in Big Data Analytics and Data Science and a Bachelor's degree in Information Technology.
 Skilled in Python, SQL, Machine Learning, and Deep Learning techniques, with a passion for developing innovative solutions to complex problems.
-Demonstrates strong communication and interpersonal skills, a proactive and flexible approach, and a commitment to delivering high-quality results.
+Demonstrates strong communication and interpersonal skills, and a commitment to delivering high-quality results.

   </p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sunil12399&label=Profile%20views&color=0e75b6&style=flat" alt="sunil12399" /> </p>

+- 🌱 Looking for **Data Scientist** and **Data Analyst** Roles.
+- 🌱 I love to code, work on challenging problems, more difficult the better.
+- 🌱 I like to explore new learning avenues, constantly looking out for new techniques and tools, and recently learned polars for faster processing.
+Learning rust for building plugins to be used in Python for scaling the processing speeds.
-- 🌱 I’m currently learning **Machine Learning with Finance, SAS aand R**
+- 🌱 I’m currently learning **Machine Learning with Finance, Azure, SAS, and R**.

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->